top of page

 • Lack of internal policies governing AI use

-If larger organizations with dedicated IT teams are struggling with this:
+If larger organizations with dedicated IT teams are struggling with this, small businesses need a clear, practical approach — not guesswork.

 What Smart Businesses Are Doing Right Now

+The goal isn’t to avoid AI.
+The goal is to use it safely and intentionally.
 Here’s what we’re seeing from businesses that are ahead of the curve:

 1. They Establish Clear AI Usage Policies

 Define what employees can and cannot input into AI tools.
+This clarity helps prevent mishaps.

 2. They Secure Their Environment First

-Strong fundamentals matter more than ever:
+Strong fundamentals matter more than ever.
+Consider implementing:

 • Multi-factor authentication (MFA)